Haraujo77/portfolio-serverless/README.md

 Alternatively, you can directly edit:

-1. `public/js/projects.json` - Contains the projects data
+1. `js/projects.json` - Contains the projects data
-2. `public/js/intro.json` - Contains the intro text data
+2. `js/intro.json` - Contains the intro text data
+3. `js/about.json` - Contains the about section text

 After updating these files, re-upload them to your hosting service.

-## Differences from the Original Version

-This serverless version:
-- Uses static JSON files instead of API calls
-- Has no database
-- Includes a modified admin interface that exports JSON files for you to manually update
-- Can be hosted anywhere without special requirements
+## Layout Customization

+The portfolio layout can be customized through CSS variables:

+- `--max-grid-width`: Maximum width of all grid containers (default: 4000px)
+- Various font sizes, spacing, and styling variables

 ## Credits

 Original portfolio design and concept by Helder Araujo.